-Committee dramatically increased the FRB report's negative impact on Plaintiff's candidacy. - The entirety of the 2017 FRB report was tainted by these breaches. - The FRB's failure to follow its own procedures was the actual and the proximate cause of the Appointments Committee vote failing to achieve a two-thirds supermajority in favor of Plaintiff's tenure, and thus of the denial of his tenure. - As a result of Defendant Harvard's actions Plaintiff has experienced lost professional opportunities and other damages.
+- 102. By including in its report subjects that it did not investigate, not to mention meaningfully evaluate, the FRB left an impression that Plaintiff had engaged in misconduct.
+An actual investigation, fairly conducted, would instead have cleared Plaintiff's name of these incorrect claims. - 103.
+The entirety of the 2017 FRB report was tainted by these breaches. - 104.
+The FRB's failure to follow its own procedures was the actual and the proximate cause of the Appointments Committee vote failing to achieve a two-thirds supermajority in favor of Plaintiff's tenure, and thus of the denial of his tenure. - 105.
+As a result of Defendant Harvard's actions Plaintiff has experienced lost professional opportunities and other damages.
 All damages continue.